Maroon State School and Maroon War Memorial: History

 The Maroon area is still agricultural and pastoral; so the school has experienced relatively little growth or change over the years.
-Aerial photographs in 1955 and 1970 confirm that the school consisted of the teacher's residence, playshed and small timber school building; with two earth closets (EC's) south of the latter, the Maroon War Memorial in the northeast corner of the school grounds, and a tennis court in the northwest corner.
+Aerial photographs in 1955 and 1970 confirm that the school consisted of the teacher's residence, playshed and small timber school building; with two earth closets (ECs) south of the latter, the Maroon War Memorial in the northeast corner of the school grounds, and a tennis court in the northwest corner.

 In September 1958, part of the teaching building's verandah was reportedly enclosed for use as a library.
 Photographs taken in 1995 show the northern end of the east verandah enclosed with weatherboards, while the northern end of the west verandah was open at that time.
 Other modifications to the teaching building in recent years include the installation of air conditioning units, security screens to the inside of the banks of casement windows, the replacement and reconfiguration of the eastern timber stairs, and the enclosure of the northern half of the western verandah - first with security screens, and later with metal shutters.
 This resulted in the relocation of the school bell from the north end of the verandah to the western eave.
 The southern end of the west verandah (incorporating the former hat room) has been enclosed and lined internally.
 Modifications to the understorey include a kitchenette to the southeast corner and the enclosure of the north and east sides with aluminium-framed fly screens.
 There is a storage room in the southwest corner.

 Some minor changes have also been made to the teacher's residence.
 By 1974 the western half of the corner verandah had been enclosed with weatherboard cladding and timber-framed casement windows on the north and west sides.
 A wall between the kitchen and bathroom passageway had also been removed.
 In 1991 the timber posts under the residence were replaced with concrete, and the concrete under the teaching building was also replaced at this time.
 Other alterations include: replacement of the timber battened enclosure and door to the laundry with flat sheeting and a boarded door; and the addition of several water tanks on timber platforms.
 In recent years, security mesh has been installed to the northern side of the verandah and to some of the windows.

 The playshed was moved to its current location by 1961.
 To facilitate the move, the timber posts were severed at ground level and re-fixed into metal stirrups set into a concrete slab.
 The early timber seats have also been removed and the tops of the posts have been braced.